Certified Addiction Counselor: Career Profile and Requirements to Become a Fully Certified Substance Abuse Counselor

 That means a degree like a Bachelor’s Degree in Substance Abuse Counseling is your path to becoming a certified alcohol & drug counselor.

-Those programs almost always come with the required classes to meet certification standards for the state they are offered in.
-On top of that, they deliver the excellent standard liberal arts background that helps form critical-thinking and problem-solving skills useful in any profession.
-And substance abuse counseling is a job that needs more problem-solving than most!
+Those programs almost always include the required classes to meet the state’s certification standards.
+On top of that, they deliver an excellent liberal arts background that helps develop critical thinking and problem-solving in any profession.
+And substance abuse counseling is a job that needs more problem-solving than most.

-Getting the Hands-on Experience To Handle Any Kind of Addiction Issue
+Getting the Hands-on Experience To Handle Any Addiction Issue

 Turning classroom theory into real-world expertise takes time and practice.
 So you’ll spend several months to several years building up hours working with real patients in closely supervised settings to help you get it right.

 In a degree program, you’ll get a head start on building those hours.
 Bachelor’s degrees routinely include real-world placements through practicum or internship courses.
-These put you out in active treatment facilities and working with patients directly as experienced clinicians walk you through assessment and treatment.
+These put you in active treatment facilities, where you work directly with patients as experienced clinicians guide you through assessment and treatment.

 College-driven experiential training works to your benefit in many states beyond just the actual hours you build.

 Often, if you have a degree above the minimum, you can also shave off some of the practice hours that are required for a license.
-For example, while Alaska doesn’t require a degree for certified addiction counselor licenses, your practice hour requirement gets chopped in half if you have one!
+For example, while Alaska doesn’t require a degree for a certified addiction counselor license, your practice hour requirement is cut in half if you have one.

 In some cases, you’ll need a lower level of license to do that work.
 In other cases, a certified alcohol & drug counselor license itself will be the credential you need to get as you build hours toward an even higher level of practice.